lgellert/chatgpt_visualize_relationships/Readme.md

 * Programming languages
 * Sci-fi books

 Many AI researches have discovered clever ways of trick ChatGPT into saying inappropriate things or provide instructions on how to harm others (aka "jail breaking").
-For now I stayed away from such topics, but this tool could potentially be used in combination with a jail break to extract note worth data.
+For now I stayed away from such topics, but this tool could potentially be used in combination with a jail break to extract noteworthy data.

 AI researchers are also interested in what biases are inherent in ChatGPT (racial, gender, cultural, etc).
 This tool could also be used to help uncover biases in its data relationships.